Contributor: Jennifer Willoughby, RD, CSP, LD

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Another benefit of water is that it has virtually no cost.
-Imagine how much you could save not buying that daily high-end coffee drink or not stopping by the vending machine for your afternoon sugar kick.
+Imagine how much you could save not buying individually packaged drinks that end up being nothing more than a sugar kick.

 I always encourage parents to continue to provide and promote water even if their child doesn’t care for it.
-It’s so important to the body that you just can’t go without it.
+It’s so important to the body that your child just can’t go without it.

 Leave these out of the running: